ChannelFinder/pvinfo/README.md

 		- ```node -v```
 		- ```npm -v```

-## Initial Setup
+## Initial Setup and Running Locally

 ### `npm install`

 Installs the needed NPM modules into node_modules directory.
 Run this the first time you clone the repository.

-### Site specific settings

-- Update src/theme.js with the colors and fonts you want
-- Place your own logos in src/assets
-- Edit .env or create .env.local with your site specific settings

 ### `npm start`